Home/Golf

 PGA Tour fans declare the TOUR Championship a resounding “joke

 Golf fans aren’t loving the PGA Tour’s preferred lies ruling.
 One fan slammed it, declaring, “What a joke.”
 Another fan took it a step further, commenting, “I don’t think the PGA Tour should ever have preferred lies.”
 They’re clearly not buying the rule tweak.
-But the Tour’s brought in this ruling before, fearing inclement weather.
+But the Tour has brought in this ruling before, fearing inclement weather.

 A fan slammed it, calling the Tour an “Unserious organization.”
 And at the 2025 Zurich Classic, things got sarcastic when the Tour brought in preferred lies despite pristine weather.
-One user joked, “‘Preferred lies’ are in effect with our mainstream media every day! 😄” – a dig at the Tour and maybe broader institutions too.
+Hence, one user joked, “‘Preferred lies’ are in effect with our mainstream media every day! 😄” – a dig at the Tour and maybe broader institutions too.

 ADVERTISEMENT